Laatste update: 15 juni 2026

 eSIM also has some limitations:

-- Transferring to a new device requires additional steps
+• Transferring to a new device requires extra steps

-- In case of malfunction, it is not possible to insert the SIM card into another device
+• In case of a malfunction, there is no possibility to place the SIM card in another device

-The trend toward fully digital SIM cards continues.
-More and more Android manufacturers are following Apple's lead with eSIM support.
+The trend towards fully digital SIM cards continues.
+More and more Android manufacturers are following Apple's example with eSIM support.
 Providers worldwide are modernizing their systems to support the technology.
-It's expected that within a few years, the physical SIM card will disappear entirely from premium smartphones.
+It is expected that within a few years, the physical SIM card will completely disappear from premium smartphones.

 For refurbished devices, this means that models from the iPhone XS onwards are more future-proof thanks to eSIM support.
-When purchasing a refurbished iPhone, it's therefore wise to choose a model that supports both options.
+When purchasing a refurbished iPhone, it is therefore wise to choose a model that supports both options.

-Most importantly, all modern iPhones from leapp come with nano-SIM support.
-Whether you choose a physical card, eSIM, or both, the options are available from iPhone XS and later.
+The most important thing is that all modern iPhones at Leapp come with support for nano-SIM cards.
+Whether you choose a physical card, eSIM, or both - the possibilities are available from the iPhone XS and newer.

-The SIM card confusion is actually simple to solve: all modern iPhones from the iPhone 5 onwards use nano-SIM cards .
-From the iPhone XS onwards, you also have the option for eSIM, which allows you to activate digitally directly without a physical card.
+The SIM card confusion is actually simple to resolve: all modern iPhones from iPhone 5 onwards use nano-SIM cards.
+From the iPhone XS, you also have the option for eSIM, allowing you to activate digitally without a physical card.

 Does your current SIM card not fit?
-Request a free nano SIM from your provider or switch directly to eSIM if your device supports it.
+Then request a free nano-SIM from your provider or switch directly to eSIM if your device supports it.
 The future is clearly digital, but for now, both options remain available.
-This way, you'll never have to struggle with adapters or incorrect formats again.
+This way, you'll never have to struggle with adapters or wrong sizes again.